chrs-hoc/chrs-hoc.github.io/README.md

   width="70%"
   height="70%">

-3. Goback to the ADS-B folder on the desktop and start on Virtual Radar.exe It will bring up the virtual Radar UI
+3. Goback to the ADS-B folder on the desktop and start  Virtual Radar.exe It will bring up the virtual Radar UI

  <img